Myanmar Radio and Television: Radio

 Radio service in Myanmar first came on air in 1936 during the British colonial era.
 Regular programming by Bama Athan (ဗမာ့အသံ; "Voice of Burma") began in February 1946 when the British established Burma Broadcasting Service (BBS).
 Then, the channel featured Burmese language national and foreign news and musical entertainment, knowledge reply and school lessons and English language news and music programming.
 After independence in 1948, it was named Myanma Athan (မြန်မာ့အသံ; also meaning Voice of Burma, but with the more formal term "Myanmar").
 The service was renamed Myanmar Radio by the military government which came to power in 1988.
 The junta has also renamed the radio service's parent, BBS as Myanmar Radio and Television (MRTV) in 1997.

 Until the launch of Yangon City FM in 2001, BBS/Myanmar Radio was the only radio station in the country.
 For years, its main broadcast centre is at 426 Pyay Road in Kamayut in Yangon.
 Since late 2007, the main broadcast station has moved to Naypyidaw.
 Yangon Station now mostly relays Naypyidaw Station's programming.

 Television

 Television service in Myanmar was first introduced in June 1979 as a test trial in Yangon.
 MRTV was first launched on 3 June 1980, and regular television service was formally launched in 1981 using the NTSC standard.
 In 2005, MRTV had 195 television relay stations throughout the country.
+Color broadcasting began on 1 November 1980, using the NTSC system.
+And in 1988, when Myanmar adopted its country name, it switched to the PAL system.